David McEnery: Biography

-Motion pictures
+During World War II, McEnery was briefly in the United States Army, from March through June 1943.
+Records indicate he was discharged for medical reasons after being admitted to hospital at Camp Croft, South Carolina.

-Red River Dave was featured in several full-length westerns and short subjects as a singing cowboy. including the Columbia Pictures feature Swing in the Saddle (1944), and the Universal Pictures featurettes Hidden Valley Days and Echo Ranch (both 1948).
-He also starred in 14 Soundies, three-minute musical films shown in coin-operated "movie jukeboxes", and was the company's most prolific cowboy entertainer.
+McEnery was featured in several full-length westerns and short subjects as a singing cowboy including the Columbia Pictures feature Swing in the Saddle (1944), and the Universal Pictures featurettes Hidden Valley Days and Echo Ranch (both 1948).
+He also starred in 14 soundies, three-minute musical films shown in coin-operated "movie jukeboxes", and was the company's most prolific cowboy entertainer.

-Later life

-Columnist Lester Ketner of Boxoffice Magazine asked Red River Dave "why he did not run for some political office next May.
-Dave's answer was, 'I'm gonna run for sheriff, just to keep outa jail.'"
+In 1947, columnist Lester Ketner of Boxoffice magazine asked McEnery about possibly running for political office, to which McEnery replied, "I'm gonna run for sheriff, just to keep outta jail."